1. Identify Which Furniture to Take

 If you are moving your furniture nationally, then the two most common options are by train and by truck.
 To decide upon on these two options, certain factors must be considered:

-- Costs : While trucks are slower than trains, this also means they are less expensive.
+- Costs: While trucks are slower than trains, this also means they are less expensive so consider your budget when choosing your mode of transport.

 Moving Your Furniture Internationally

-If you are moving furniture internationally, the mode of transport that will most likely be chosen will either be:
+If you are moving furniture internationally, the mode of transport that will most likely be chosen will either be a shipping container or air cargo.

 Again, you will need to identify how much space, time and money you have for your move.
-There are a lot of options in regards to international shipping, but the best way to get a direct answer is to ask for a quote from a moving company.
+There is a lot to consider regarding international moving costs, but the best way to get an accurate price is to ask for quotes from several moving companies and compare their services.

-The final step after you have moved your furniture is to reassemble it.
+Congratulations – you’re at the final step!
+The last thing to do after you have moved your furniture is to reassemble it.
 You can either do this yourself or outsource the help of a handyman or removal company.

 Whilst not cheap, having a third party reassemble your furniture will likely be quicker and done to a higher quality than if you install it yourself.
 If you do decide to rebuild the furniture yourself, make sure to follow the manual exactly and to have all the tools and screws ready beforehand.